Zero to Automation: How to Build Your First AI Agent

 For the past few years, artificial intelligence has essentially functioned as a super-powered calculator.
 You type a prompt, you get a response.
 This is fundamentally a reactive workflow.

 The future of productivity is Agentic workflows.
 An AI agent is a system equipped with a large language model (the "brain") that has been granted the programmatic autonomy to use independent tools, make decisions, route workflows, and execute actions without human intervention.
-Here is a baseline guide on how to architect your first one.

 Step 1: Define the System Prompt and Boundary